-The new studio will feature a window backdrop to one of the busiest hubs on campus,
+The new studio features a window backdrop to one of the busiest hubs on campus, allowing

-allowing students — for the first time— to truly see what student media is.
-Journalism
+students — for the first time— to truly see what student media is.
+Journalism is no

-will no longer be in the basement.
-The newsroom will be a converged space, creating
+longer in the basement.
+The newsroom is a converged space with a digital environment

-a digital environment for both the Traveler and UATV to work together.
-SJSM will model
+for both the Arkansas Traveler student newspaper and UATV to work together.
+SJSM will

 model this setup for future student media programs.